David-OConnor/dynamics/README.md

 We recommend running this on GPU; it's much faster.
 This requires an Nvidia GPU Rtx3 series or newer, with nvidia drivers 580 or newer.

-**Note: The Python version is currently CPU only**.
-We would like to fix this, but are having trouble linking Cuda.
+**Note: The Python version does not yet use GPU for long-range forces**.
+We would like to fix this, but are having trouble linking the cuFFT dependency.

 ## Use of this library